 Several simple behavioral changes can have an impact on your weight loss success:

 The following are key recommendations from the National Institutes of Health expert panel on the Identification, Evaluation, and Treatment of Overweight and Obesity in Adults:

 Some people lose weight on their own; others like the support of a structured program.
 If you decide to join any kind of weight-control program, here are some questions to ask before you join.

 Quick weight-loss methods do not lead to lasting results.
 Relying on diet aids like drinks, prepackaged foods or pills don't work over the long term.
 No matter how much weight you wish to lose, modest goals and a slow pace will increase your chances of losing the weight and keeping it off.

-Guide to physical activity
+Guide to Physical Activity

-Your exercise can be done all at one time, or intermittently over the day.
+Your exercise can be done all at one time or intermittently over the day.
 Initial activities may be walking or swimming at a slow pace.
 Your regimen can be adapted to other forms of physical activity, but walking is a particularly smart choice because of its safety and accessibility.
-Increasing activity by undertaking frequent, less strenuous exercises, such as walking up and down the stairs instead of the using the elevator.
+Increase activity by undertaking frequent, less strenuous exercises, such as walking up and down the stairs instead of the using the elevator.
 You may eventually be able to engage in more strenuous activities such as tennis or any form of group sport.

-Guide to behavior change
+Guide to Behavior Change